platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 Resources are distributed across all containers in an environment from the total available from your [plan size](../administration/pricing/_index.md).
 So if you have more than just a single app, it doesn't get all of the resources available.
-Each environment has its own resources and there are different [sizing rules for non-production environments](#sizes-in-non-production-environments).
+Each environment has its own resources and there are different [sizing rules for preview environments](#sizes-in-preview-environments).

 By default, resource sizes (CPU and memory) are chosen automatically for an app based on the plan size and the number of other containers in the cluster.